metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 Shane Waldron and his unit are executing some really creative plays on critical downs.

 Excellent touchdown play by the Seahawks, using underneath crossers to create space for DK Metcalf.

+Adoree Jackson playing very well for the Giants secondary.